‘Duck Dynasty’ Star Phil Robertson Opens Up About Finding Faith Before Becoming Famous

 “God speaks through his people.
 I’m just one of the millions that God’s using to speak.
 We’re saying, Love God, love your neighbor, love each other, don’t lie to each other, don’t steal from one another, don’t murder each other. … Be good.
 We’re trying to help our fellow man,” he added.

 Robertson and his family rose to fame in 2012 when they stepped into the spotlight for Duck Dynasty.
-Viewers loved the family’s laid back vibes, and how they have stayed authentic to themselves even after finding fame and fortune.
-Robertson famously created a duck hunting device that mimics the call of a duck and received a patent in 1973 for the popular mechanism, and it has become one of the most well-known devices of its kind in the duck hunting community.
+Viewers loved the family’s laid-back vibes and how they have stayed authentic to themselves even after finding fame and fortune.
+Robertson famously created a duck hunting device that mimics the call of a duck and received a patent in 1973 for the popular mechanism.
+It has become one of the most well-known devices of its kind in the duck hunting community.

-Roberts said that it’s his faith, above anything, that has brought him his continued success.
+Roberts said that it’s his faith, above anything, that has brought him continued success.
 He shared that he has never even turned on a computer in his life, and he revealed he’s never owned a cell phone, either.
-He said that his success has nothing to do with luck, and everything to do with how blessed he truly is.
+He said that his success has nothing to do with luck and everything to do with how blessed he truly is.